Alan Davey (musician)

-Alan Davey (born 11 September 1963 in Ipswich, Suffolk, England) is an English musician, best known as the former bassist with Hawkwind.
+Alan Davey (born 11 September 1963) is an English musician, best known as the former bassist with the rock band Hawkwind.
 He is the original bass player in Gunslinger which started in 1979 and is still the bass player and vocalist for Gunslinger.
-He was writing a new album for 2018 release on Cleopatra Records, as well as two solo albums for 2018 and 2019 release, and is also writing music for movies and TV shows.
-He has also played and recorded with Meads of Asphodel, Dumpy's Rusty Nuts, Spirits Burning, Bedouin (1998-2003).
+He has played and recorded with Meads of Asphodel, Dumpy's Rusty Nuts, Spirits Burning, Bedouin (1998–2003).
 He formed with the newly re-imagined Hawklords in 2008 with Nik Turner until 2012 and since then formed The Psychedelic Warlords in 2013 until 2015.

 Early musical career

 Davey formed his first band, Gunslinger, in 1979 with his cousin Nigel Potter.
-Influenced by Led Zeppelin, Deep Purple, Motörhead and Hawkwind, amongst others, they quickly gained a reputation for playing loud and built a solid following.
+Influenced by Led Zeppelin, Deep Purple, Motörhead and Hawkwind, amongst others, they gained a reputation for playing loud and built a solid following.
 They recorded a demo tape and a recording contract was promised, but the deal was never signed.

-With Hawkwind
+Hawkwind

 A long-time fan of Hawkwind, Davey had sent a tape of his playing to Dave Brock, and in 1984 Brock invited him to join the band after his debut at the Stonehenge Free Festival that year, moving Harvey Bainbridge from bass to keyboards in order to accommodate him, with Brock sacking keyboardist Dead Fred in the process.
 During this first tenure with Hawkwind they released seven studio albums and four live offerings.
 However, by 1996 Davey was unhappy with the musical direction of the band, and, following a tour of Greece, left to form his own Middle-Eastern flavoured hard-rock group, Bedouin, and a Motörhead tribute act named Ace of Spades.
 Bedouin had been the name of an Alan Davey solo album, and had a distinctive Arabic flavour to it; Davey built upon this, assembling his own band which toured the UK and Europe for several years, releasing one studio album and a live album.
 The group disbanded in 2003.

-In October 2000, Davey was reunited with Hawkwind for the Hawkestra 30th anniversary event at the Brixton Academy, and in 2001, in another major lineup shift, rejoined the group, which led to the departure of Ron Tree and Jerry Richards.
-Davey's second tenure in Hawkwind saw the release of three live and two studio albums before he left the band again in June 2007, frustrated with the group (seemingly both musically and personally), to perform and record with the re-formed Gunslinger and Meads of Asphodel.
+In October 2000, Davey was reunited with Hawkwind for the Hawkestra 30th anniversary event at the Brixton Academy, and in 2001, in another major line-up shift, rejoined the group, which led to the departure of Ron Tree and Jerry Richards.
+Davey's second tenure in Hawkwind saw the release of three live and two studio albums before he left the band again in June 2007, to perform and record with the re-formed Gunslinger and Meads of Asphodel.